For information about access, permissions, and citations, please consult our Modern Manuscripts FAQ.

 To search the Modern Manuscripts Collection:

-If you are interested in researching any of the Modern Manuscript collections, in addition to HOLLIS, you should consult the central access point for Harvard University’s archival and manuscript finding aids, OASIS.
-With OASIS, researchers may search finding aids from the Law School Library and across Harvard, view the full text of a finding aid, and search by keyword within that finding aid.
+If you are interested in researching any of the Modern Manuscript collections, in addition to HOLLIS, you should consult the central access point for Harvard University’s archival and manuscript finding aids, HOLLIS for Archival Discovery.
+With HOLLIS for Archival Discovery, researchers may search finding aids from the Law School Library and across Harvard, view the full text of a finding aid, and search by keyword within that finding aid.

 Some of the Law School Library’s Manuscript collections have been digitized as part of the Library’s ongoing effort to preserve our collections and make them more accessible to scholars.
-These collections, which include parts of Harvard’s collection of Nuremberg Trials documents, are listed on our digitals collections page.
+These collections, which include parts of Harvard’s collection of Nuremberg Trials documents, are listed on our digital collections page.
+For preservation purposes, if a manuscript has been microfilmed or digitized (or if any facsimile is available), researchers may no longer access the original manuscript and must use the digital or microfilm copy.

 For additional information, please see our Modern Manuscripts FAQ.
 If questions remain, please contact: